Juanjo García

-Juan José García Santos (11 September 1945 - 23 May 1987) was a Spanish football manager and former footballer who last managed Cultural Leonesa.
+Juan José García Santos (11 September 1945 – 23 May 1987) was a Spanish football manager and former footballer who last managed Cultural Leonesa.

 Playing career

-He retired from professional football at the age of twenty-six after suffering a knee injury.
+García retired from professional football at the age of twenty-six after suffering a knee injury.

 Managerial career

-He started his managerial career with Spanish side Real Madrid Castilla, helping the club reach the 1980 Copa del Rey final.
+García started his managerial career with Spanish side Real Madrid Castilla, helping the club reach the 1980 Copa del Rey final.
 After that, he was appointed manager of Spanish fourth tier side Cultural Leonesa, helping them earn promotion to the Spanish third tier.

 Personal life

 He is the father of Spanish football manager Abraham García.